Income inequality in the United States: Great Compression (1937–1967)

 From about 1937 to 1947, a period dubbed as the "Great Compression", income inequality fell dramatically.
 The GINI fell into the high 30s.
 Progressive New Deal taxation, stronger unions, strong post-war economic growth and regulation by the National War Labor Board broadly raised market incomes and lowered the after-tax incomes of top earners.
 In the 1950s, marginal tax rates reached 91%, although the top 1% paid only about 16% in income taxes.
 Tax cuts in 1964 lowered marginal rates and closed loopholes.
 Medicare and Medicaid were enacted in 1965.
 The Earned Income Tax Credit was enacted in 1975.

-The income change was the product of relatively high wages for trade union workers, lack of foreign manufacturing competition and political support for redistributive government policies.
-By 1947 more than a third of non-farm workers were union members.
+The income change was the product of relatively high wages for trade union workers, lack of foreign manufacturing competition, and political support for redistributive government policies.
+By 1947, more than a third of non-farm workers were union members.
 Unions both raised average wages for their membership, and indirectly, and to a lesser extent, raised wages for non-union workers in similar occupations.
 Economist Paul Krugman claimed that political support for equalizing government policies was provided by high voter turnout from union voting drives, Southern support for the New Deal, and prestige that the massive mobilization and victory of World War II had given the government.

-A 2022 study in the Economic Journal challenged that World War II was a great leveler in income inequality.
-The study points instead to a gradual decline in income inequality during the Great Depression which extended into the war years.
+A 2022 study in the Economic Journal challenged the view that World War II was a great leveler of income inequality.
+The study points instead to a gradual decline in income inequality during the Great Depression, which extended into the war years.